WHITE PAPER: Delivering Consistent Quality Images with Mekel Technology Microfilm Scanners

 The Bottom Line

-Ed’s analysis of Mekel’s success in the service provider community is validated by the companies that have replaced competitive scanners with Mekel scanners to improve the quality of the product they are delivering to their customers and to do it faster, with less equipment and with less downtime.
+Mekel’s success in the end-user and service provider communities is validated by the companies that have replaced competitive scanners with Mekel scanners to improve the quality of the product they are delivering to their customers…faster…with less equipment…and with less downtime.
 Each factor contributes to a robust bottom line.

 About the author

 Bob Zagami is a senior marketing executive focusing on the ECM and RV industries.
 He is an international author and lecturer on document management systems and is the principal consultant at IMAGAZ by ZAGAMI.
-Active in AIIM (The Association for Information and Image Management International) for over 30 years, Zagami has received the Association’s Distinguished Service Award, Carl E. Nelson Engineering Award, Award of Merit and is a member of AIIM’s prestigious Company of Fellows.
-Zagami also holds AIIM’s Master of Information Technologies (MIT) and Laureate of Information Technology (LIT) for Micrographics and Engineering Document Management Systems certifications.
 He is a Certified Document Imaging Architect (CDIA+).
-Zagami can be reached at 617.974.3739 or firstname.lastname@example.org

 White paper sources: